Thomas Quiwonkpa

-Thomas Gankama-Quiwonkpa (27 July 1955 – 17 November 1985), a Dan from Nimba County, was a Commanding General of the Armed Forces of Liberia (AFL) and founder of the National Patriotic Front of Liberia (NPFL).
+Thomas Gankama-Quiwonkpa (27 July 1940 – 15 November 1985) was a Liberian military officer who was a Commanding General of the Armed Forces of Liberia (AFL).

+Quiwonkpa joined the AFL as a teenager and came to prominence during the 1980 Liberian coup d'état, in which he assisted Samuel Doe in overthrowing President William Tolbert and ending 133 years of Americo-Liberian rule.
+He then became part of Doe's People's Redemption Council junta where he was promoted to Major general.
+In 1983, he was purged by Doe after being suspected of plotting a coup, forcing him to flee into exile.
+In 1985, he led an unsuccessful coup against Doe, in which he was killed and reported partially cannibalized by Doe loyalists.

 Biography

-Born in the town of Zualay in 1955, Quiwonkpa was the son of subsistence farmers.
+Born in the town of Zualay in 1940, Quiwonkpa was the son of subsistence farmers.
 At the age of sixteen, he joined the AFL.
-After finishing high school in 1978 through a programme at the Barclay Training Center, he received an assignment to the AFL's records department.
+After finishing high school in 1958 through a programme at the Barclay Training Center, he received an assignment to the AFL's records department.

 Part of Samuel Doe's coup (1980)

 He came to prominence on 12 April 1980, when he assisted Samuel Doe in a military coup that overthrew the Americo-Liberian government of William R. Tolbert, Jr. About a month later, the revolutionaries arrested AFL commander-in-chief Edwin Lloyd and other military leaders on charges of planning a counter-coup.
 By mid-May, Quiwonkpa was proclaimed a major general and made the new AFL commander.

 Two months later he was using the title of brigadier general.
 Before long, he fell out with Doe; in 1983, Quiwonkpa was demoted and subsequently charged with an attempt to overthrow the Doe administration, forcing him to flee the country.